kriti-rai/kriti-rai.github.io/_posts/2019-08-05-the_big_o_notation.markdown

 ...and you are done or are you?

-Well, in the best-case scenario where the given array has merely one element, you might be.
-The function would run once and return `true` or `false` depending on whether the condition is met or not.
-It's still not too bad if the given array equals to, say, `[2, 1, 4, 5]` and the *n* we are looking for is e.g. 1.
-The function just needs two iterations and then exits out returning `true` for the second element is equal to *n*.
+Well, you might be in the best-case scenario where the given array is small enough and the function executes swiftly.

 But life ain't always that easy!